gopro/gpmf-parser/README.md

 #### Inside the 'meta' Track

 Just as video and audio tracks can have different formats within, the 'meta' track is not exclusive for GPMF.
-While the use of 'meta' in MP4 files is very likely GPMF data, you should confirm by scaning for the sample description which uses 'gpmd' for GPMF data.
+While the use of 'meta' in MP4 files is very likely a GoPro camera, it is not always GPMF data.
+For a number of years GoPro cameras had a 'meta' track used for a file repair containing 'fdsc' data, this is also called the SOS track.
+To confirm you have a GPMF style track, scan for the sample description atom which uses the type '**gpmd**' for GPMF data.
 The entire MP4 metadata track is typically structured like this:

 ```
   'trak'